 MACOG reviews and improves the accuracy of reported crash locations from the Automated Reporting Information Exchange System (ARIES), the database portal that all police departments report traffic crashes into for Indiana, since 2006.
+Additionally MACOG maintains a dashboard of serious and fatal crashes in the region.
 This information is used to identify locations where safety may be an issue, which could be an indicator of non-recurring traffic incidents causing delays.
 When MACOG studies crash data we use the three most recent years of crash data to identify high crash intersections and corridors.
 High crash corridors are based on the total number of crashes occurring along each corridor in a community and their severity.